teleivo/dot/README.md

 * does not treat records in any special way.
 Labels will be parsed as strings.
 * attributes are not validated.
 For example the color `color="0.650 0.700 0.700"` value has to
 * add test for nested subgraphs adhere to some requirements which are not validated.
-The values are parsed as identifiers (unquoted, numeral, quoted) and ultimately stored as strings.
+The values are parsed as IDs (unquoted, numeral, quoted) and ultimately stored as strings.

 ## Acknowledgments